 OD delivers a catalog of courses to meet federal and state-mandates in health and safety, as well as, classes pertaining to standard business practices, personnel supervision, management development and County safety procedures.

-April 2014 - Training Schedule Spring 2014 Training Schedule
+April Training Schedule May Training Schedule

 OD's primary role is to provide learning and career development opportunities to County employees.
 However, staff from partnering public agencies may register for classes, space permitting.
 To obtain a fee schedule and other information, please contact us.

 All permanent employees who have completed their initial probation period are eligible for Tuition Reimbursement.
-The courses must relate to the work of the employee's position or occupation and must have a direct connection to the employee's scope-of-work.
+Career development courses must relate to the work of the employee's position or occupation and must have a direct connection to the employee's scope-of-work.
 The courses must have a reasonable potential for resulting in savings or in contributing to more efficient services and must be taken on the employee's time.
 The County has established relationships with the Greater Sacramento Higher Education Coalition.
 Many of the Universities offer reduced tuition to County employees along with advisors and a support team from enrollment through graduation.

 The world of work is evolving and changing, and organizations must adapt.
 To face this changing world, Placer County made employee engagement a priority.